-If you are a client, never blink at any delays or fewer tasks than planned being delivered.
+If you are a client, never turn a blind eye to any delays or fewer tasks than planned being delivered.

 3. Adding Tasks to Sprints in an Untimely Manner

-As a client, avoid making your project team expand their sprints with new tasks when the sprints are already underway.
+As a client, avoid making your project team expand their sprints with new tasks, as the sprints are already underway.

 As a Product Owner, try to find out if all the likely tasks have been included in a sprint before it starts.
-Try to counter any attempts on the part of the client to include a task in a sprint being already underway.
+Try to counter any attempts on the part of the client to add a task to a sprint that is already underway.